 - Fuel fill cap, accessible by lifting the port aft peak lid, located between the peak opening and the gas cylinder container. - From the fill cap the fuel flows, through an approved rubber pipe, into the fuel tank.
-This tank, with a capacity of about 230 litres, is made of stainless and has the "EC" approval; it is located abaft the engine, in the container between the two aft cabins. - The fuel electrical gauge is located in the 12 Vdc electrical panel, abaft the water gauge.
-The level sensor, on the contrary, is located on the fuel tank and can be accessed removing the stainless steel cap in the middle of the cockpit surface. - Besides the fill pipe, the followings are also connected to the fuel tank: - valve and two-way pipe for the engine supply; - vent pipe, whose outlet, complete with a flame breaker grid, is located in the starboard gas cylinder container; - valve and two-way pipe for the generator (if provided) supply; - ground lead. - Two filters are provided for the engine fuel: - an additional filter, a coarser one, installed on the engine room right bulkhead. - a fine filter, installed on the engine. - Remote control handle for the fuel valve, which sucks fuel from the tank and is accessible through the starboard aft peak opening (see illustration below).
-The above-mentioned valve can also be directly operated by hand, opening the relevant door in the bulkhead towards the middle of the yacht, near the aft cabins headboards.
-That door allows you to access: in the port cabin, to the engine and generator (if installed) fuel supply valve; in the starboard cabin, to the fuel tank builder's plate.
+This tank, with a capacity of about 300 litres, is made of stainless and has the "EC" approval; it is located abaft the engine, in the container between the two aft cabins. - The fuel electrical gauge is located in the 12 Vdc electrical panel, abaft the water gauge.
+The level sensor, on the contrary, is located in the fuel tank (higher side). - In addition to the fill pipe, the followings are also connected to the fuel tank: - valve and two-way pipe for the engine supply; - vent pipe, whose outlet, complete with a flame breaker grid, is located in the starboard gas cylinder container; - valve and two-way pipe for the generator (if provided) supply; - valve and pipe for the Eberspacher heater (if provided) supply; - ground lead. - Two filters are provided for the engine fuel: - an additional filter, a coarser one, installed on the engine room right bulkhead; - a fine filter, installed on the engine. - Remote control handles for the fuel valves, which suck fuel from the tank and are accessible through the starboard aft peak opening (see illustration below).
+The above-mentioned valves can also be directly operated by hand, opening the relevant doors near the headboard in the aft cabins separating bulkhead.
+These doors allow you to access the above-mentioned valves and the fuel tank builder's plate.
+Two more remote control handles can be installed, for the generator and Eberspacher heater valves.